na-na-hi/renget/archive/EtF_Intro.md

 “Did some team set fire in a forest again?”

-As Lliam, Chatot, and Alakazam file into the foyer, the chatter of the rowdy guildmembers continued.
+As Lliam, Chatot, and Alakazam filed into the foyer, the chatter of the rowdy guildmembers continued.

 “Guildmaster, what's the matter?”

 “Whoa, is that Chatot?”

 “Attention everyone!!”
 Alakazam demanded.
 However, the order was drowned out by the sound of everyone else’s conversations.
-Lliam fires a large thunderbolt into the crowd immediately putting the room's focus on himself.
-Lliam pointed over to President Alakazam who cleared his throat to start his lengthy speech.
-“Ahem…” The center of the guild's attention shifted over to Alakazam.
+Lliam fired a large thunderbolt into the crowd, immediately putting the room's focus on himself.
+He pointed over to President Alakazam, who cleared his throat to start his lengthy speech.

+“Ahem…” he said, drawing everyone’s attention to himself.
 “This human next to me has opted to enter all of you into the Federation Entrance Exam.
 It–”

-A whiny voice interrupts Alakazam, “I don’t wanna take a test!” quickly followed by a shrill “Me neither!"
+A whiny voice interrupted Alakazam: “I don’t wanna take a test!”
+It was quickly followed by a shrill “Me neither!"

-The president took a deep breath and continued, “Based on the number of you here some can opt out.
-However, if an inadequate number choose to take the test my associate Chatot, and I will shut your guild down.
+The president took a deep breath and continued, “Based on the number of you here, some can opt out.
+However, if an inadequate number choose to take the test, my associate Chatot and I will shut your guild down.
 Now, as I was expl—”

-Upon hearing the threat, the crowd erupted in furor “How come you get to decide that?
+Upon hearing the threat, the crowd erupted in furor.

+“How come you get to decide that?
 You’re not the boss of us!”

 “Does this retard think we’ll listen to him?”

 “Let's rush him, he can’t stop all of us.”

-Cut off for a second time by unruly humans, Alakazam’s rage finally boiled over, “Quiet, filthy humans!”
-A large wave of psychic energy spread over the room forcing almost everyone’s mouth shut.
-“Now, use what little brain power you humans have and try to stay silent while I finish explaining the rules.”
+Cut off for a second time by the unruly humans, Alakazam’s rage finally boiled over.
+“Quiet, filthy humans!” he roared.
+A large wave of psychic energy washed over the room, forcing almost everyone’s mouth shut.
+He glared at the crowd and said, “Now, use what little brain power you humans have and try to stay silent while I finish explaining the rules.”
 The Federation’s President waited a few seconds, then released Psychic.

-With the room quiet Alakazam continued his speech, “First, the guildmaster may not participate as the main purpose of the exam is to assess the guild's rank and file.
+With the room quiet, Alakazam continued his speech.
+“First, the guildmaster may not participate, as the main purpose of the exam is to assess the guild's rank and file.
 Second, the participating members will pair off into groups…” He took a packet from the top of his neatly stacked pile and held it toward the crowd.
-“And each group will explore an assigned dungeon, the name of which will be specified in this folder unless the dungeon your group is assigned was discovered recently and unsurveyed.
-In those cases, the dungeon has been given a code name, If a group wishes to give it a real name at the end, they may do so.
-The objective of your assignment is to seal a rift.”
+“And each group will explore an assigned dungeon, the name of which will be specified in this folder–unless the dungeon was discovered recently and is still unsurveyed.
+In those cases, the dungeon has been given a code name.
+If your group wishes to propose an official name at the end, you may do so.
+Now for the important part: each of these dungeons contains a rift, and the objective of your assignment is to seal it.”

 Lliam’s ears perked up as Alakazam paused his spiel to open a packet and grab a small bottle from inside it.

 All the guildmembers remained quiet, not wanting to experience another Psychic or Thunderbolt.
-However, Llaim utilized the dead air to relay KFC‘s vague parting words.
-“To find a rift, you need to find what does not belong."
+However, Llaim utilized the dead air to relay KFC‘s vague parting words: “To find a rift, you need to find what does not belong."
 The guild stared at Llaim with an identical confusion to the one he had.

-“As I was explaining… A rift is an invisible tear in the fabric of space-time.
-No one knows the cause of their appearance and they cannot be entered.
+Alakazam continued, “As I was explaining… A rift is an invisible tear in the fabric of space-time.
+No one knows the cause of their appearance, and they cannot be entered.
 Furthermore, a rift is completely invisible to almost everyone, but their unique effects on mystery dungeons make them detectable.
 Some of the rift’s effects on dungeons are noted in each group's folder.”
-Alakazam displayed the small bottle to the examinees.
-“In addition, I will provide each group with one bottle of rift sealant.
-To summarize its use, When a group believes a rift is within 5 meters of them, they should open the bottle.
-After a short period of time, the small piece of white on the underside of the bottle cap will change colors.
+Alakazam displayed the small bottle to the examinees and added, “In addition, I will provide each group with one bottle of rift sealant.
+When a group believes a rift is within 5 meters of them, they should open the bottle.
+After a short period of time, the small white paper on the underside of the bottle cap will change colors.
 If the paper turns red, no rift was sealed.
-However, if it turns green then a rift was found and sealed.
+However, if it turns green, then a rift was found and sealed.
 For the guild to pass the exam, all groups must return with a green rift sealant bottle cap, within 48 hours.”

-Some exploration teams decided to form a group with other teams or solo Pokemon while other teams decided that they would do their mission alone and some Pokemon believed they weren’t up for the challenge and stayed behind.
+With that, the crowd’s chaotic chatter resumed in earnest.
+Some exploration teams decided to form groups with other teams or solo Pokemon, while other teams decided that they would do their mission alone.
+Other Pokemon believed they weren’t up for the challenge and stayed behind.

-After every group was formed and received an exam packet with the rift sealant, Federation President Alakazam instructed, “Commence the Federation Entrance Exam!... you filthy humans.”
+After every group was formed and received an exam packet with the rift sealant, Federation President Alakazam looked them over and loudly announced, “Commence the Federation Entrance Exam!... you filthy humans.”